nshobayo/okta-SpringSAML/README.md

 4. **Compilation**

-	- Make sure your working directory is the "sample" subdirectory of the "spring-security-SAML" directory
+	- Make sure your working directory is the `sample` subdirectory of the `spring-security-saml` directory

 	```script
 	cd spring-security-saml/sample